-For the year ended December 31, 2015, the pre-tax expected profit on in-force business of \$1,417 million was \$26 million higher than 2014.
-The increase in expected profits was largely driven by currency impacts from the weakening of the Canadian dollar relative to foreign currencies, growth in SLF Asia and SLF US, partially offset by a reduction in SLF Canada.
+For the year ended December 31, 2016, the pre-tax expected profit on in-force business of \$1,623 million was \$206 million higher than 2015.
+The increase in expected profits was largely driven by the acquisition of Assurant Inc.'s U.S. employee benefits business, growth in SLF Asia and SLF Canada, and currency impacts from the change in the Canadian dollar relative to foreign currencies.

-The new business issued in 2015 led to a loss of \$182 million compared to \$135 million a year ago.
-The change was mainly in SLF Canada and in SLF US due to sales levels and lower interest rates.
-Currency impacts from the weakening of the Canadian dollar relative to foreign currencies also contributed to the increased new business loss.
+The new business loss in 2016 was \$165 million compared to \$182 million a year ago.
+The change was mainly due to sales level in SLF Asia and SLF Canada, and the closing of our wealth business in SLF U.S. to new sales.

-The 2015 experience gain of \$124 million pre-tax was primarily due to favourable impacts from investing activity on insurance contract liabilities and favourable credit impact, partially offset by adverse experience from equity markets and expense experience.
+The 2016 experience gain of \$254 million pre-tax was primarily due to higher level of gains from investing activity on insurance contract liabilities, favourable impacts from equity markets and experience in participating account, partially offset by adverse expense experience.

-For the year 2015, assumption changes and management actions resulted in a pre-tax gain of \$279 million.
-In Canada, the pre-tax gain of \$32 million reflected favourable investment assumption updates including a change to the provision for investment risk in the SLF Canada participating account and the reflection of investment strategy changes in SLF Canada non-participating insurance; a favourable change in mortality assumptions; and an adverse change to lapse and premium persistency assumptions.
-In the U.S., the pre-tax gain of \$199 million reflects favourable model refinement updates including changes to reinsurance agreements and tax assumptions; and favourable mortality and morbidity assumptions including favourable mortality improvement updates offset partially by adverse lapse and premium persistency updates.
-In Asia, the pre-tax gain of \$40 million arose largely from favourable mortality and morbidity assumption changes, and model refinements.
+For the year 2016, management actions and changes in assumptions resulted in a pre-tax gain of \$189 million.
+In Canada, the pre-tax gain of \$99 million reflected a reduction to the provision for investment risk in the SLF Canada participating account, favourable changes to projected credit and swap spreads, unfavourable changes to projected returns on non-fixed income assets, strengthening of mortality and lapse assumptions and model refinements.
+In the U.S., the pre-tax gain of \$82 million reflected favourable changes to projected credit and swap spreads, favourable changes to mortality assumptions, favourable changes to provisions for reinsurance, unfavourable changes to projected returns on non-fixed income assets and strengthening of lapse and policyholder behaviour assumptions.
+In Asia, the pre-tax impact of \$(6) million reflected updates to investment assumptions and lapse and policyholder behaviour assumptions and model refinements.